bayesbaes/bayesbaes.github.io/_posts/2021-01-28-PCA-tutorial.md

 dimensionality of your data.
 You’ll choose an ordination method based on the question that you’re answering and what you’re trying to achieve.
-In ecology (particularly community ecology), the two most common forms of ordination methods are either a Principle component analysis (PCA) or a similarity matrix with non-metric multidimensional scaling (nMDS).
+In ecology (particularly community ecology), the two most common forms of ordination methods are either a principal component analysis (PCA) or a similarity matrix with non-metric multidimensional scaling (nMDS).
 PCAs use a Euclidean distance and cannot handle missing values, whereas nMDS can use different distance values (e.g., Bray-Curtis, Jaccard) and can